 Maple Ridge Farms does this for those of us who are their distributors and send them their business.
 Last year, I received a wonderful coffee cake when they were celebrating their 40th Anniversary along with smaller thank you gifts for orders that I placed.

 Don’t know what to send?
 It doesn’t have to be elaborate or expensive.
 Of course, you could send them a big gift basket but even a much smaller gift will be received with surprise and appreciation.
-How about a small gift box with crackers, some of Northwoods wonderful cheese and something sweet?
-Or even a box of Mille Lac chocolates from Northwoods.
+How about a small gift box with crackers, cheese, and something sweet?
 Another idea is a package of themed snack mix from Big Steer.

 Try it yourself.
 I think you will be surprised that they are surprised that someone cared enough to thank them.